 6. Support Each Other’s New Year’s Resolutions

 Individual goals are just as important as the ones you make as couples, and you need to give each other time to pursue them.
-In fact, a new poll conducted in December 2019 revealed that ‘me-time’ is actually even more important than date nights if you want to maintain a healthy relationship, with 51 minutes the optimum period of solo pursuits per day.
+In fact, one poll revealed that ‘me-time’ is actually even more important than date nights if you want to maintain a healthy relationship, with 51 minutes the optimum period of solo pursuits per day.

 If there’s a new activity you can do together – a workout, volunteering, a class that will teach you a new skill – great!
 But don’t be offended when your other half wants to do something separately.
 Far from driving the two of you apart, it could actually be the key to building your confidence and feeling even happier when you’re reunited.